Beauty Reviews, Reviews Charlotte Beauty Reviews, Reviews Charlotte

 Quasi Bio-Collagen Face Mask: A Review

-There are a few different collagen face mask brands that say they do the same thing.
-I went with Quasi because the ads were literally on my Instagram feed for months, and I don’t follow them, and they had stacks of user videos and good reviews that seemed legit.
-I do plan on trying a few other brands, but I had to pick one to start with and it was Quasi.
+There are a few different collagen face mask brands that claim to do the same thing.
+I went with Quasi because the ads were literally on my Instagram feed for months, and I don’t follow them.
+They had stacks of user videos and good reviews that seemed legit.
+I do plan on trying a few other brands, but I had to pick one to start with, and it was Quasi.

 What happened

-I washed all the make up off my face, using micellar water to make sure there was nothing left.
+I washed all the makeup off my face, using micellar water to make sure there was nothing left.
 I didn’t apply anything else to my face.
 The mask was thick, white and jelly-like.
-It comes in a few pieces so you can taylor it to fit.
-There are two oval cut-outs where the eye holes are, so I put them directly under my lower lash lines so ensure my under-eye area would get collagen as well.
-I then placed one half of the mask over my chin and lower cheeks, and the other half on my forehead, cheek bones, and eyes.
+It comes in a few pieces so you can tailor it to fit.
+There are two oval cut-outs where the eye holes are, so I put them directly under my lower lash lines to ensure my under-eye area would get collagen as well.
+I then placed one half of the mask over my chin and lower cheeks, and the other half on my forehead, cheekbones, and eyes.
 A have a small face, there was a fair bit of overlap in the middle, it didn’t seem to matter.

 Sleeping with a face mask on